ross-boyd/WAD2-Group/README.md

 # Rate My Dog &middot;
 > University of Glasgow Computing Science Web Application Development Group Project

-Rate My Dog is a Django based web application that facilitates user ratings on photos of dogs.
-The overall goal of the project is to find the greatest dog image of all time by crowdsourcing ratings.
+Rate My Dog is a Django based web application that facilitates user ratings on a database of dog images.
+By crowdsourcing ratings, the site finds and reports the top rated dogs.

 ## Installing / Getting started